Crested Butte, Colorado

 Crested Butte is a home rule town located in Gunnison County, Colorado, United States.
 The town population was 1,639 at the 2020 United States census.
 A former coal mining town nestled in the Slate River Valley, Crested Butte is now known as a destination for skiing, mountain biking, and outdoor activities.

 History

 The East River Valley where Crested Butte is located was once used as a summer residence by the Ute people.
 However, they were quickly displaced when European-Americans first entered the area.
 The first white people to explore the valley were beaver trappers, shortly followed by surveyors.
-Captain John Gunnison, after whom Gunnison County is named, was one of the early explorers to enter the area.
+Captain John Gunnison, after whom Gunnison County is named, was one of the early explorers to enter the area, leading an expedition in 1853.